Bjørn Kjos: Wealth

 In March 2015, Kjos debated wealth concentration with Thomas Piketty on Skavlan, a popular Norwegian-Swedish television talk show.
-On air, Piketty pressured Kjos to disclose his net worth after Kjos claimed that he had paid $2m USD in taxes, this according to Kjos being "ten times as much tax as [he had] earned" and representing a "1,000 % tax rate".
+On air, Piketty pressured Kjos to disclose his net worth after Kjos claimed that he had paid US$2m in taxes, this according to Kjos being "ten times as much tax as [he had] earned" and representing a "1,000 % tax rate".
 Kjos later referred to a salary of a "couple of hundred thousand dollars".
 Kjos was very reluctant to estimate his net worth, but the host Fredrik Skavlan suggested an amount of one to two billion, likely referring to an estimate in Norwegian kroner.
-At that time, Kjos held via HBK Invest 20.5% of the shares of Norwegian Air Shuttle, the company at that time having a market cap of about $1B USD.
+At that time, Kjos held via HBK Invest 20.5% of the shares of Norwegian Air Shuttle, the company at that time having a market cap of about US$1B.
 In Norway, a wealth tax rate of 1.0% was levied on net assets exceeding 1,000,000 NOK as of 2014.[//www.skatteetaten.no/en/Rates/Wealth-tax/?ssy=2014#formulaDiv].